-If the Big Hendy loop isn't enough of a walk for you, try this loop from Big Hendy to Little Hendy grove.
-Most of the route passes through very ordinary mixed-species uplands dominated by tanoak and huckleberry, with occasional small redwoods.
-The highlight of the loop is Little Hendy, an old-growth grove that's not nearly as attractive as Big Hendy although it may actually have larger trees.
+If you still want to do more hiking after the Big Hendy Loop, try this loop from Big Hendy to Little Hendy grove.
+It’s an enjoyable, if not exactly spectacular, way to see more of the park.
+Most of the route passes through mundane-looking mixed-species uplands dominated by tanoak and huckleberry, with occasional small redwoods.
+The highlight of the loop is Little Hendy, an old-growth grove that, although not nearly as impressive as Big Hendy, still has some large trees.

 Starting at the Day Use Area, take the All Access Trail into Big Hendy.
-Cross two footbridges (currently dilapidated) and then immediately turn left at a sign pointing the way to the Hermit Huts.
+Cross two footbridges and then immediately turn left at a sign pointing the way to the Hermit Huts.

 The trail climbs up a slight rise and then plateaus.
-The rise is only a few vertical feet but it takes you high enough above the water table that the big redwoods disappear and the forest very quickly changes from almost pure redwood to mixed-species.
-Although there is some evidence of logging, by and large the grove boundary seems to be natural.
+Although it’s only a 10 or 20 foot climb, that’s high enough above the water table that the big redwoods disappear, and the scenery abruptly changes from a classic dark redwood lowland to a mundane forest of small redwoods with dense growths of huckleberry and tanoak.
+Although there’s some evidence of logging, by and large the grove boundary seems to be natural.

-Continue past the two Hermit Huts (which are basically just piles of sticks) and the Water Tank road, and descend on the Azalea Trail.
-The trail is covered with a thick layer of leaf litter and gets harder and harder to follow.
+The huckleberry is so thick that in places the trail looks like a corridor carved out of green shrubs.
+Continue past the two Hermit Huts (which are really just some sticks leaned up against a log and a stump) and the Water Tank road, and descend on the Azalea Trail.
+The trail is covered with a thick layer of leaf litter can get hard to follow.

 The trail crosses a large footbridge.
-To your right, an obvious trail leads a short distance to the main park road.
+To your right, an obvious shortcut leads a short distance to the main park road.
 The Azalea Trail is the barely-visible track to your left immediately after the footbridge.
 The trail winds through the woods and emerges near the RV dump station.
-Cross the paved side road and the main park road to re-enter the woods on the Azalea Trail.
+Cross the paved dump station road and the main park road to re-enter the woods on the Azalea Trail.

-The trail descends to Little Hendy.
-Skip the first trail to your right and follow the wide, dusty depression (probably a former dirt road) through the grove.
+The huckleberry disappears as the trail descends a fern-covered slope to Little Hendy.
+Skip the first trail to your right and continue straight to enter the redwood grove.

 The trail climbs out of Little Hendy, returning to uplands thick with huckleberry.
+Follow the signs to the Day Use Area.
 After passing the first spur to the campground, look for an unmarked trail to your left that descends a short distance to a small meadow.
 Turn left onto this trail.
-Larger and larger redwoods begin to appear along the trail a this point.
-After crossing the main park road you'll be back in Big Hendy on the All Access Trail.